We use first-party analytics cookies to improve our calculators. Any advertising or third-party cookies are described in our Privacy Policy.

 Frequently Asked Questions

-Are calculator results legally binding?
-No. They are illustrative.
-Gratuity, mortgage eligibility, and visa decisions depend on your contract, bank, or authority.
-Always confirm with your employer, lender, or official sources.
+Are these property calculator results legally binding?
+No. They are illustrative estimates.
+Mortgage eligibility, rates, and fees depend on your bank, buyer type, and the property.
+Always confirm with your lender and the DLD.

-How often do you update data?
-We review UAE labor, property, mortgage, and school-fee data periodically and after notable regulatory changes.
-Check our methodology and data-updates pages for more detail.
+How often do you update property and mortgage data?
+We review UAE Central Bank rules, DLD fee schedules, and typical mortgage rates periodically and after notable regulatory changes.
+See our methodology and data-updates pages.

 Do you store my inputs?
 Calculator inputs are processed in your browser.
 We do not store your salary, property value, or other personal figures.
 See our privacy policy and cookie policy for details on analytics and cookies.

 Which Emirates are covered?
-Default examples often use Dubai (DLD, RERA, KHDA).
-Several tools support other Emirates where data is available.
+Property and mortgage examples default to Dubai (DLD, RERA).
+Several tools support other Emirates where official data is available.
 We indicate coverage in each calculator.

 Meet the Expert